 Many people assume that green upgrades will break the bank and while you can do costly things like install a green roof or add photovoltaic solar panels, there are very affordable options that can have a significant impact.

 Here is a list we’ve compiled of tips and upgrades that will be easy on your wallet while also helping you save money in the long term.

 Since the kitchen is a place where you undoubtedly spend lots of time, it will likely be the first space you’ll want to spruce up.

-- Leave your blinds open as often as possible.
+Note that leaving your blinds open as often as possible is also an excellent idea.
 Although in Canada we can have some drab gray days, it’s important to keep your blinds open in order to get as much natural light as possible into your home.
 In fact, almost 10% of your energy expenditure on heat can be saved simply by allowing the sunlight to add warmth naturally.

-- Most people don’t realize that just by turning the thermostat down by only 1°C you can save up to $100 every year!
+On another note, it's worth mentioning that most people don’t realize that just by turning the thermostat down by only 1°C you can save up to $100 every year.
 The best part is that a 1° drop in temperature is so negligible that you probably won’t even notice it.

 Looking for specialists for your green renovation project?

 Fill out the form so that we can put you in contact with certified contractors from our network!

 The bathroom is a haven, somewhere you can spend plenty of time so it is extremely important to curb wasteful bathroom habits by: